Intsights/sergeant/docs/worker/lock/set_ttl.md

-# Worker - set_ttl
+# set_ttl

-The `set_ttl` sets the lock ttl (in seconds).
-If there is no lock with the same name, it will return `False`, otherwise it will return `True`.
-This method could help a worker to extend the lock lifetime.
+This function sets the lock time to live (in seconds).
+The function will return `False` if there is no lock with that name, otherwise it will return `True`.
+It could be useful for extending the lock's lifetime.
+Locks are automatically released when their TTL is exceeded without explicitly calling `release`.

 ## Definition